onewithnow/onewithnow.github.io/_posts/2010-12-28-2010-a-year-of-connection-and-gratitude.md

 Bloggers can voice their views in various formats other than comments.
 They can share an article, link to it, or expand on the idea using their own perspective and platform.
 Other readers can simply continue to use the contact form or social media.

 **3. The evolution of social media**.
-The way we share information is changing with the exponential growth of twitter and Facebook.
+The way we share information is changing with the exponential growth of Twitter and Facebook.

 It will be more advantageous and effective to share articles and views using such mediums.
 They have a wider reach and continue to grow faster than any individual blog.